arangodb/docs/3.9/programs-arangobench.md

   database servers.
 This test can be used to establish a baseline for single server or coordinator throughput.
 The `--complexity` parameter is not used.

+### Troubleshooting

-The benchmarks provided by _arangobench_ vary significantly in _how_ they perform operations.
+The test cases provided by _arangobench_ vary significantly in _how_ they perform operations.

-For example, inserting documents into ArangoDB can be achieved by either
+For example, inserting documents into ArangoDB can be achieved by either:

 * single-document inserts (one document per request to `/_api/document`)
 * multi-document inserts (multiple documents per request to `/_api/document` or `/_api/import`)